 Sturdy in the real world?

-Of course, a good digital nomad backpack also needs to be able to stand up to the stresses and strains of daily life.
+Of course, a good carry on travel backpack also needs to be able to stand up to the stresses and strains of daily life.
 Us digital nomads don’t just use a bag once a month, they’re in daily use, and normally quite high impact too.
 Thrown into overhead lockers, stashed under tables, rained on, opened and closed constantly and stuffed to capacity.

 So how does the EXP stand up?

-The zippers have a premium feel, and I think they won’t be coming off in a few weeks (as happens with many a bag!) – and there aren’t too many bits that might catch or rip off easily.
+The zippers have a premium feel and there aren’t too many bits that might catch or rip off easily.

 Oh and it’s a nice looking minimalist bag too.
 In fact, there isn’t much to distract the eye, with a simple but premium looking finish.